albertopadovan/albertopadovan.github.io/index.md

 </p>

 <p align="justify">
-My research is computational and theoretical in nature and, broadly speaking, I am interested in studying and modelling complex fluid flows through the lens of dynamical systems and control theory.
+My research is computational and theoretical and, broadly speaking, I am interested in studying and modelling complex fluid flows through the lens of dynamical systems and control theory.
 </p>